 Wai Shan

-Wai Shan is the outside area which is the furthest of them all.
+Wai Shan (外山) – "outer mountain" is the outside area, which is the furthest of them all.

-The further away from Zheng Yan, the less sought-out the tea is.
-Naturally, each area has its microclimate, mineral content in the soil, and even regulations for growing tea.
+The further away from Zheng Yan, the less sought-after the tea is.
+Naturally, each area has its own microclimate, soil mineral content, and even regulations for growing tea.
 Most tea enthusiasts agree that tea grown outside of Zheng Yan starts to lose its iconic rock rhyme.
 However, this does not necessarily mean that the tea loses its edge.
-In fact, many Wai Shan teas have unique flavor profiles that you wouldn't find within other teas.
+In fact, many Wai Shan teas have unique flavor profiles that you wouldn't find in other teas.
 Some of these teas are Qi Lan and Huang Mei Gui.

 Lao Cong Tea